hwestman/k3-infrastructure/readme.md

 - dnf check-update
 - sudo dnf upgrade
 - Set up NTP - it was set to manual by default
-- Set NIC name to the same for all nodes - https://docs.fedoraproject.org/en-US/fedora-coreos/customize-nic/
+- Set NIC name to the same for all nodes - task ansible:prepare
 ```
 sudo vim /etc/systemd/network/25-eth0.link